Denaturation (biochemistry)

-Protein folding is key to whether a globular or membrane protein can do its job correctly; it must be folded into the right shape to function.
-However, hydrogen bonds, which play a big part in folding, are rather weak and thus easily affected by heat, acidity, varying salt concentrations, and other stressors which can denature the protein.
-This is one reason why homeostasis is physiologically necessary in many life forms.
+Proper protein folding is key to whether a globular or membrane protein can do its job correctly; it must be folded into the native shape to function.
+However, hydrogen bonds and cofactor-protein binding, which play a crucial role in folding, are rather weak, and thus, easily affected by heat, acidity, varying salt concentrations, chelating agents, and other stressors which can denature the protein.
+This is one reason why cellular homeostasis is physiologically necessary in most life forms.

-This concept is unrelated to denatured alcohol, which is alcohol that has been mixed with additives to make it unsuitable for human consumption.

 Common examples

 When food is cooked, some of its proteins become denatured.
 This is why boiled eggs become hard and cooked meat becomes firm.

 A classic example of denaturing in proteins comes from egg whites, which are typically largely egg albumins in water.
 Fresh from the eggs, egg whites are transparent and liquid.
 Cooking the thermally unstable whites turns them opaque, forming an interconnected solid mass.
 The same transformation can be effected with a denaturing chemical.
 Pouring egg whites into a beaker of acetone will also turn egg whites translucent and solid.
 The skin that forms on curdled milk is another common example of denatured protein.
 The cold appetizer known as ceviche is prepared by chemically "cooking" raw fish and shellfish in an acidic citrus marinade, without heat.